nerissa29/reading-notes/class3-02.md

 ### More About Files[^3]

-With linux, **everything is a file**, including text file, directory, keyboard - the system that reads from, and monitor - the system that writes to[^3].
+With Linux, **everything is a file**, including text files, directory, keyboard - the system that reads from, and monitor - the system that writes to[^3].
 A file extension is usually made up of 2-4 characters.
 This extension states the type of file, such as:

 - **file.txt** as a plain text file
 - **file.exe** as executable program/file
 - **file.png, file.jpg, file.gif** as image

-Another important thing to remember is that, linux, is **case sensitive**.
-It is possible to have more than one file with same name as long as the characters/letters are of different case[^3].
-For example sample.txt is different from Sample.txt, or SAMPLE.txt; these three files, although same filename, can exist due to they all differ in casing.
+Another important thing to remember is that Linux is **case sensitive**.
+It is possible to have more than one file with the same name as long as the characters/letters are different cases [^3].
+For example, sample.txt differs from Sample.txt or SAMPLE.txt; although the same filename, these three files can exist because they all differ in the casing.

-**Spaces** in directory and file are ok, however, it is not advised to use space in filenames or directory names due to spaces are used to separate items in the command line.
+**Spaces** in the directory and file are ok.
+However, using space in filenames or directory names is not advised because spaces are used to separate items in the command line.
 If the filename includes spaces, one must use quotes or escape characters to access it, such as[^3]:

 - *cd 'Sample Text'*
 - *cd Sample\Text*